ToDayL/CameraCalibrator/README.md

 This is my first try on GitHub.

-This is a simple class to calibrate camera and undisort the image.
+This is a simple class to calibrate camera with chessboard and undisort the image.

-You can calibrate the camera by opening the camera or taking a series of pictures.
+You can calibrate the camera by opening your camera or using a series of pictures.

 You can get the camera Matrix and the distCoeffs of 5 parameters.